-The liabilities to funders are secured by a legal charge over property assets owned by the Associations with a value in excess of total borrowings.
-The Associations have entered into a guarantee with the Company over future interest payments and the property security.
+The liabilities to funders are secured by a legal charge over property assets owned by the Operating Associations with a value in excess of total borrowings.
+The Operating Associations have entered into a guarantee with the Company over future interest payments and the property security.
 The carrying amount of the funding liabilities represents the maximum value exposed to credit risk.
-At the end of the financial year the credit rating of A3 stable from Moody's remained in place.
+At the end of the financial year the credit rating of A3 (negative outlook) from Moody's is in place.

-17. Related party transactions
+18. Related party transactions